theobald-software/kb.theobald-software.github.io/content/_sap/how-to-determine-the-row-count-of-a-table-remotely.md

 Please also have a look in our [OnlineHelp](https://help.theobald-software.com/en/) for further information.

-Sometimes it is neccessary to determine the row count of a table remotely.
+Sometimes it is necessary to determine the row count of a table remotely.
 In this sample we are getting the row count with the help of an SAP standard function module called EM_GET_NUMBER_OF_ENTRIES.

-This function module is remote enabled, so we can use it either with ERPConnect for pure programming or with the Xtract product line for pure plug'n play.
+This function module is remote enabled, so we can use it either with ERPConnect for pure programming or with the Xtract product line for pure plug & play.

 Let us first take a look at the programming method with ERPConnect.
 The following code sample illustrates how easy it is getting the row count of the table MARA with just a few lines of code.